 Vodafone 5G launched in seven UK cities this summer.
 Find our 5G Vodafone network in Glasgow, London, Manchester, Liverpool, Birmingham, Cardiff, and Bristol.
 5G will arrive in Birkenhead, Blackpool, Bournemouth, Guildford, Newbury, Portsmouth, Plymouth, Reading, Southampton, Stoke-on-Trent, Warrington, and Wolverhampton later this year.

 Bottom line?
-If you’re in either Glasgow, London, Manchester, Liverpool, Birmingham, Cardiff or Bristol and, like me, you’re sick of paying ISPs an ungodly amount of money for fast internet, I would 100% recommend you check out the Vodafone 5G GigaCube – unlimited 5G data for £50 is a bloody outstanding offer!
+If you’re in either Glasgow, London, Manchester, Liverpool, Birmingham, Cardiff or Bristol and, like me, you’re sick of paying ISPs an ungodly amount of money for fast internet, I would 100% recommend you check it out – unlimited 5G data for £50 is a bloody outstanding offer!